jvanbockryck/nem-catapult-metadata-proposal/README.md

 ## Oracle example: LocalWind
 ### Context of the example
 To demonstrate an oracle use case, we use the fictitious company "LocalWind".
-LocalWind is a renewable electricity producer and wants to setup a NEM Catapult oracle as a mosaic and create a transaction every x time new data is available.
+LocalWind is a renewable electricity producer and wants to setup a NEM Catapult oracle as a mosaic and create a transaction every x time new electricity production data is available.
 Then the creation of each instance of this electricity mosaic should trigger the creation of a number of electricity tokens that represent shareholder value.

-LocalWind now has two mosaics (within the "localwind" namespace):
+LocalWind then has two mosaics (within the "localwind" namespace):
 * localwind.electricity: This will be the **oracle**
 * localwind.e-token: This will be the **(security) token** released based on the issuing of oracle data